Tom-stack3/ticketsFinder/README.md

   5. Click “Environment Variables…”
   6. Click variable called “Path” and click “Edit…”

-Now choose one of the PATHs shown, (the python one is prefered) and just copy geckodriver.exe there.
+Now choose one of the PATHs shown, (the python one is preferred) and just copy geckodriver.exe there.

  ### Code setup:
-   The program sends alerts to the emails specified in the begining of the run.\
+   The program sends alerts to the emails specified in the beginning of the run.\
    Change the following lines in the `config.yaml` file: (lines 2-3)
    ```yaml
    # ===== Email settings =====